greenriver/hmis-warehouse/docs/adr/0002-pii-management-strategy.md

 1. Clear roadmap for improving PII handling
 2. Ability to systematically enhance privacy protections
-3. Better support for compliance requirements
+3. Strengthens privacy protections for clients
-4. Foundation for automated PII management
+4. Builds a strong foundation for future growth and compliance
 5. Improved development and testing workflows

 ### Negative

-1. Significant development effort across multiple phases
+1. Significant development effort, mitigated by a phased approach designed to minimize disruption
 2. May require changes to existing data models and access patterns
 3. Additional operational complexity
-4. Performance implications of enhanced security measures
+4. Will need optimization to maintain system performance with additional security measures

 ## Alternatives Considered